official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 to mislead the Commission, Iraq had tried to falsify evidence” of missile destruction.

-125 UN Security Council, 11 April 1997, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1997/301), ‘Appendix I Inspection activities and operational, administrative and other matters’.
+[^125]: UN Security Council, 11 April 1997, ‘Report of the Secretary-General on the activities of the Special

 74

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 *  Four complete missile engines which had not been declared were found in
 *  In March 1997, IAEA excavations at declared burial sites had unearthed an